embeddedSystemsWorld/crispyZephyrSamples/README.md

 Right now there are the follwoing samples available:
-* basic Hallo World with LED0 blinking and serial console output
+* Basic Hallo World with LED0 blinking and Serial Console Output
-* basic Hallo World with LED0 blinking, USB console output and Logging
+* Basic Hallo World with LED0 blinking, USB Console Output and Logging